Lucario: In video games

 Lucario's debut and first video game appearance was in Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team, though it only appears in a cameo as a statue when the player gets the Lucario rank, the highest rank in the game.
-It then appeared in Pokémon Diamond and Pearl.
+It then appeared in Pokémon Diamond and Pearl, such as where Cynthia, the final boss of the game, has Lucario on her team.
 Lucario later gained a Mega Evolution—a special transformation—in Pokémon X and Y. While holding Lucarionite, its Mega Stone, it can Mega Evolve into Mega Lucario during battle, gaining a power boost as a result.
+Mega Lucario Z, exclusive to the Pokémon Legends ZA Mega Dimension DLC, is the newest addition to Lucario's forms.
 Lucario would go on to appear in several later games in the series.
 It also appears as a playable character in Pokémon UNITE and Pokken Tournament and was in other spin-offs such as Pokémon Go and Pokémon Masters EX.

 Due to an unintentional leak on Nintendo's official Super Smash Bros. website, which detailed how certain collectibles could be applied to certain characters, Lucario was indirectly confirmed as a playable character for Super Smash Bros.
 Brawl.
 In Brawl, Lucario is unlocked upon being encountered in the story mode at The Glacial Peak or through other special means.
 Lucario's special moveset in the series consists of many moves it can use in the Pokémon series.
-Its "Final Smash," or a powerful finisher attack, Aura Storm, consists of launching a powerful beam of Aura at opponents.
-Lucario's fighting style revolves around a mixture of martial arts, including Shaolin Kung Fu, and Aura manipulation.
+Its "Final Smash," or a powerful finisher attack, Aura Storm, consists of launching a powerful beam of aura at opponents.
+Lucario's fighting style revolves around a mixture of martial arts, including Shaolin Kung Fu, and aura manipulation.
 Aura itself is also a game mechanic unique to Lucario; its attacks become stronger as it continues to receive damage.

 Lucario returned as a playable character in Super Smash Bros. for Nintendo 3DS and Wii U and again in Super Smash Bros.
 Ultimate, being voiced in both games by Sean Schemmel, who voiced Lucario in Pokémon: Lucario and the Mystery of Mew.
-Additionally, its Aura mechanic now affects the entirety of its moveset.
+Additionally, its aura mechanic now affects the entirety of its moveset.
 In Super Smash Bros. for Nintendo 3DS and Wii U, Lucario's Mega Evolution, Mega Lucario, replaced Aura Storm as its Final Smash, reflecting the form change introduced in Pokémon X and Y. In Super Smash Bros.
 Ultimate, its Final Smash consists of it Mega Evolving into Mega Lucario before performing Aura Storm.